 However, some Elemental spirits may be less cooperative and decide they are not willing to share their knowledge with an undeserving Shaman.
 In these cases the Shaman may decide to forcibly wrestle the knowledge from that Elemental spirit by defeating it in combat.
 Some shamans go a step further, seeing appeasement of the Elemental as a waste of time and effort, and therefore always choosing to force the Elemental spirits into submission.
 This can be a rewarding path to power, but it is also a dangerous one.
 Disrespecting the Elements that quickly earns the distrust of other Shamans and ire of the Elements themselves, typically leading the Shaman down the path to becoming an outlaw among his own kind, the wild Untamed or the reviled Dervish.

 Elemental Spirits take the elemental form of the associated power they seek.
 For Elemental Shamans, this would be the Elementals, or in the case of Wild powers they take the form of Treants.
 Celestial Shamans are very rare and commune with Celestial beings embodied in the Constellations.
 The relative power of these spirits in these forms is as follows:

-- Tier 1: Elemental Spawn or Treant Sapling or Lesser Celestial Being
+- Tier 1: Elemental Spawn or Treant Sapling or Star Spawn

-- Tier 2-3: Lesser Elemental or Lesser Treant or Greater Celestial Being
+- Tier 2: Lesser Elemental or Lesser Treant or Lesser Celestial Being

 - Tier 4: Greater Elemental or Greater Treant or Star Child